- 1.CompTIA Network+ is the most widely recognized vendor-neutral networking certification for IT professionals

 Salary Boost

-What is CompTIA Network+
+What's CompTIA Network+

 CompTIA Network+ (N10-008) is the industry-standard certification for networking fundamentals.
 Unlike vendor-specific certifications (Cisco CCNA, Juniper), Network+ covers networking concepts across all technologies and vendors, making it the preferred entry-level networking credential for IT professionals.

-The certification validates skills in network troubleshooting, configuration, and management—core competencies for cybersecurity analysts, network administrators, and IT support specialists.
+The certification validates skills in network troubleshooting, configuration, and management, core competencies for cybersecurity analysts, network administrators, and IT support specialists.
 Many employers require Network+ for entry-level networking roles.

 - Vendor-neutral approach: Covers networking principles applicable to all equipment brands